zeeshanali/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 [**Online Help Table of Contents**](IML_Help_TOC.md)

-This chapter describes how to create a new Lustre* file system, to be managed from the Intel® Manager for Lustre* software, and how to mount file system clients.
+This chapter describes how to create a new Lustre* file system, to be managed from the Integrated Manager for Lustre* software, and how to mount file system clients.

-**Note:** All references herein to the manager refer to the Intel® Manager for Lustre* software.
+**Note:** All references herein to the manager refer to the Integrated Manager for Lustre* software.

 **Note:** The procedure for creating a Lustre* file system *based on ZFS zpools* is different.
 For that information see [Creating and Managing ZFS-based Lustre* file systems](Create_and_manage_ZFS_based_LFS_8_0.md/#8.0).